syncfusion-content/javascript-docs/js/Diagram/UML Class Shapes.md

 ---
 layout: post
-title:  Visually represent a static view of an application and their relationships
+title:  Visually represents a static view of an application
-description: How to visually represent a static view of an application and their relationships?
+description: How to visually represent the business logic as class diagram?
 platform: js
 control: Diagram
 documentation: ug